valoudi/UdacityProject2/README.md

 ### File Description

    - Folder data : contains data (*.csv) and process_data.py  --> This python file will act as an ETL and create a db file.
    - Folder models : contains train_classifier.py --> This file will train a model and create the model file.
+In order to avoid training the model every time, I've created a model file that is available on this github.
    - Folder app : contains run.py --> This file will run a web dashboard.

 ### Examples